xingxerx/Coreria/epoch-of-elria/DREAM_WEAVER_README.md

-# The Dream Weaver's Heart - Complete Game Guide
+# Coreria everything TM - Complete Game Guide

 A narrative-driven RPG where four heroes unite against absolute order through collaborative storytelling and harmony.

 ## 🌟 Game Overview

-**The Dream Weaver's Heart** is an immersive RPG set in the infinite Metaverse, where consciousness shapes reality through stories, memories, and pure melody.
+**Coreria everything TM** is an immersive RPG set in the infinite Metaverse, where consciousness shapes reality through stories, memories, and pure melody.
 Four unique heroes must transform The One - an ancient entity of absolute order - through collaboration rather than destruction.

 ### 🎭 Main Characters